 A small amount of bleeding is common for up to 24 hours.
 If you experience excessive bleeding (your mouth fills up rapidly with blood), place a gauze pad directly over the surgical site and hold it in place with firm biting pressure for around 30 minutes or until the bleeding can be controlled.
 If your bleeding does not slow, please call our office.

 Swelling is normal after surgery and is a major cause of post-surgical discomfort.
-Swelling can be reduced by applying an ice pack to the side of your face for 30 minutes on and off.
+Swelling can be reduced by applying an ice pack to the side of your face for 30 minutes.
 Continue icing the face as much as possible for the first 24 hours.
 Do not freeze the skin.
 These measures will not eliminate swelling, but they will help to reduce its severity.

 Discomfort is normal after any surgery.
 If you are not allergic or intolerant to nonsteroidal anti-inflammatory drugs, start taking ibuprofen (also known as Advil® or Motrin®) or Tylenol® as soon as you feel the local anesthetic wearing off.
 If you are asthmatic, do not take ibuprofen unless you have tolerated it in the past.
 If your pain is not controlled by the ibuprofen alone, take your prescribed narcotic in addition.
 Ibuprofen and your prescribed narcotic can be taken together.
 Be certain to take your pain medicines with food; this will help prevent nausea.
 Remember, narcotic pain medicine will impair your judgment and reflexes.